Path to Higher Education For People With Learning Disabilities

 Middle school courses bridge to more demanding courses in high school, where the stakes get even higher.
 Students must take the right classes, especially in core subjects such as math, science, and, if possible, foreign language, said Joseph Madaus, the director of the Center for Postsecondary Education and Disability and the associate dean of the Neag School of Education at the University of Connecticut.
 “Decisions made in the ninth and 10th grade related to course selection will have a significant impact on a student’s preparation and eligibility for college admission,” he said.

-At Disability Credit Canada, we pride ourselves on helping disabled Canadians apply for the disability tax credits.
+At Disability Credit Canada, we pride ourselves on helping disabled Canadians apply for disability tax credits.
 Do give us a call to get a free assessment.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits